BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 Process](01_2_FROST_Signature_Process.md).
-A coordinator organizes things; each participant sends commitments; the coordinator resends the commitments and the material to be signed; the participants use their signing shares; and the coordinator aggregates them to creat the final signature.
+A coordinator organizes things; each participant sends commitments; the coordinator resends the commitments and the material to be signed; the participants use their signing shares; and the coordinator aggregates them to create the final signature.

 ## What's Next